 Here are 9 signs that you’ve jumped the shark and are losing your influence as a leader . . .

-- You’re Out-of-Touch — You don’t know what a “#” or internet meme are or mean, or how to find out.
+You don’t know what a “#” or internet meme are or mean.

 Jumping the shark may seem like a silly reference point but we do know when something or someone has reached the point on decline.
 Leaders who lead well don’t allow themselves to decline.
 They invest the energy and resources to maintain their engagement with leading and leading their employees / teams / departments / companies.